 The VU Forum (Political Awareness Club) will host a discussion night on the topic “Law Enforcement and Personal Freedom” on Tuesday, September 22, at 7:00 p.m. in the Great Commission Hall.
 All students are welcome to attend.

-The Vanguard University Forum (Political Awareness Club) chartered with the Intercollegiate Studies Institute and in partnership with the VU Department of History and Political Science would like to thank the VU Community for its support in a successful first semester in our existence of a club.
+The Vanguard University Forum (Political Awareness Club) in partnership with the Department of History and Political Science and the Office of Social Sciences would like to thank the VU Community for its continued support of our student organization in its second year running.
 The Club’s goal is to present various perspectives through different outlets and help our peers understand and articulate their views on relevant issues and values that affect our everyday lives.
-This past spring our club hosted a student debate on the Affordable Care Act, a Professor Debate on Church and State, a movie night, and three Political Discussion Nights.
-We look forward to another successful school year!
+In this past school year alone, we have hosted eight political discussion nights, four movie nights, two student debates, two professor debates, and a voter registration month.
+Blessings everyone, and have an awesome summer vacation.

 Picture L-R: Vanessa Lopez (Chairwoman), Jared Agtunong (Vice-Chairman), Joshua Hummel (Discussion Nights Coordinator), Dr. Kevin Walker (Faculty Advisor), Hannah Scheenstra (Events Coordinator), Mikayla Jacobson (Historian), Consuelo Yazmin Guzman (Treasurer) *2014-2015 Cabinet Members

 The Phi Alpha Theta Award went to Justin Burtis as the Outstanding History Student.